 Ever since we were children, we’ve always been told to save and put away whatever we can.
 Whether it be a piggy bank, a personal savings account, or your “rainy day fund,” the honest truth is that most of us find it hard to store away any extra cash we may come into.

 So, say we actually decide to buckle down and get serious about saving (or even better yet—investing), where is the best place to even get started?
 If anything, the world of saving and investing is so large and diverse, the average person will have absolutely no idea what’s best to put their money into.

 If you are serious about investing your hard-earned cash for some kind of return, the best step to take for you would, of course, be finding and hiring a financial advisor.
 An expert will be able to point you in the right direction, but a good advisor will always make recommendations to suit your needs and keep your interests in mind.

 Outside of that, if you don’t have a whole pile of cash to play with but still want to invest somehow, there are less traditional ways in which you can start investing.
-Here are the top 3 unconventional ways you can put your money to work now.
+Below are the top three unconventional ways you can put your money to work now.

 Traditionally, the only way normal folk could invest for some kind of ownership of a company, you either had to wait for said company’s stock to become available after their IPO or somehow become an accredited investor.

 With the boom of the Internet and recent changes in SEC regulations, this is no longer the case.
 One of the best ways you can start investing is by seeking out some sort of crowd funding need.
 Two kinds of crowdfunding can be done online: reward-based and equity-based.